joerg-pfruender/joerg-pfruender.github.io/_posts/2023-02-13-localstack_and_secretsmanager_samples.md

 ```

-As an alternative, you could also use [awslocal](https://pypi.org/project/awscli-local/) but I prefer using the endpoint parameter.
+As an alternative, you could also use [awslocal](https://pypi.org/project/awscli-local/), but I prefer using the endpoint parameter.

 #### configure java

-When using java to access the credentials you should make sure, that it connects to localstack:
+When using java to access the credentials, you should make sure that it connects to localstack:

 Java VM Options:
 `-Daws.secretsmanager.endpoint=http://localhost:4566 -Daws.accessKeyId=dummy -Daws.secretKey=dummy -Daws.region=us-east-1`